-Changes to the Meteosat Active Fire Monitoring (FIR) product are due to take place at the end of June.
+Changes to the Meteosat Active Fire Monitoring (FIR) product are now due to take place in August (previously end of July).

 The active fire monitoring product is a fire detection product indicating the presence of fire within a pixel.
 The underlying concept of the algorithm takes advantage of the fact that SEVIRI channel IR3.9 is very sensitive to hot spots which are caused by fires.

-- Fire detection closer to the coastlines is improved by introducing a new enhanced higher resolution land-sea mask.
+- Fire detection closer to the coastlines will be improved by introducing a new enhanced higher resolution land-sea mask.

 - The threshold tests will adopt a Bayesian approach.
 Each individual test will have a minimum and maximum threshold.
 Values below the minimum threshold indicate no fire (confidence=0), while values above the maximum threshold indicate fire (confidence=1).
 Values between the thresholds are linearly interpolated between 0 and 1.
 Combination of all the tests together will yield a 'fire probability' between 0 and 100%.